cameronpenner/CharacterSheetsOnline/README.md

 An additional note on our project's design pattern can be found [here](https://docs.google.com/document/d/1vymuKmtHZd4tbO8SAMZfaR9r_FIGkbHxl9ZcOTyFBr0/edit?usp=sharing).

 ### End-to-End Tests (Selenium)
 We have built a full test suite using the [Selenium](http://www.seleniumhq.org/) binding for Java in the `Selenium/` folder.
 Run the Meteor app locally in production mode using `meteor --production run` and make sure [Firefox](https://www.mozilla.org/en-US/firefox/desktop/) is installed.
 Then open the `Selenium/` folder as a project in [Eclipse](https://eclipse.org/) and run as JUnit 4 tests.
+All tests should pass on the second run.

 ###Installation
 Follow the [Meteor Installation Guide](https://www.meteor.com/install).
 Once meteor is installed, `cd` into the MeteorApp/ directory and run `meteor`.
 The app will be available in your web browser at `localhost:3000`.